Creating an Azure Bot for IdentityIQ's Microsoft Teams

 -

-Click Review + Create to create the bot and link it to your Microsoft Teams application.
-On the review screen, click Create to confirm the bot creation.
+On the review screen, select Create to confirm the bot creation.

 -